cdktf/cdktf-provider-gitlab/docs/branch.python.md

 The ref which the branch is created from.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/18.5.0/docs/resources/branch#ref Branch#ref}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/18.6.0/docs/resources/branch#ref Branch#ref}

----

-##### `id`<sup>Optional</sup> <a name="id" id="@cdktf/provider-gitlab.branch.Branch.Initializer.parameter.id"></a>

-- *Type:* str

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/18.5.0/docs/resources/branch#id Branch#id}.

-Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
-If you experience problems setting this value it might not be settable.
-Please take a look at the provider documentation to ensure it should be settable.

 ---